getzn/pardon/README.md

 ## Installation

-The easiest way to install and use pardon is to pip install using pip or pip using the latest pardon package whl file
+The easiest way to install and use pardon is to pip install using pip or the latest pardon package whl file.
 ```bash
 pip install pardon
 ```